 In today’s world, pursuing a profession in pharmacology can be extremely advantageous.
 Due to Covid-19, job prospects in this field have increased and there are numerous advantages of pursuing it as a career:

-- Pharmacology is one of the fastest-growing sectors in the healthcare industry which plays a critical component.
+- It is one of the fastest-growing sectors in the healthcare industry which plays a critical component.

 - There is a global demand for pharmacology graduates.
 A degree in Pharmacology boosts employment opportunities, career scope, and opportunities for advancement.
-As per US weekly, students with bachelor degrees in pharmacology are employed in academic or industry settings within months or go for postgraduate courses.
+As per US Weekly, students with bachelor’s degrees in pharmacology are employed in academic or industry settings within months or go for postgraduate courses.

-- The advent of science and technology has increased understanding of diseases, their causes, and potential treatments, making pharmacology a discipline with a lot of potential.
+- The advent of science and technology has increased understanding of diseases, their causes, and potential treatments, making a discipline with a lot of potentials.

 |International Baccalaureate||35 points including 666 at Higher Level|

 |Required subjects||A-level (or equivalent) grade A in Biology and Chemistry|

 Grade 6 in Higher Level Biology and Higher Level Chemistry is required.
 TOK/EE is included in the total point score of 35.